Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

 For a no fee cash back card, that’s still pretty decent coverage.

 The welcome bonus is also pared back when compared to the preferred card.
-You will get 5% cash back on gas, grocery and restaurant purchases for the first 6 months, up to a maximum of $250.
-That’s $187.50 more than you’d get on that amount of spending normally.
+You will get 2.5% cash back on all purchases for the first 3 months, up to a maximum of $150.
+That’s $75 more than you’d get on that amount of spending normally.

-And like the Preferred card, you will also be have access to American Express invites.
+And like the Preferred card, you will also have access to American Express invites.

-We’ll compare this card to two other no-fee cash back cards that have a flat rate of return – the
+We’ll compare this card to two other cash back cards – the

 Let’s review three factors to see how they stack up.